 Finally, when her kids were a little older and more independent, Nancy began acknowledging her own needs again, and she felt that her sexuality was something that she needed to explore.
 Was she a lesbian?
 Was she sexually fluid?
 Was she abrosexual or bisexual or pansexual?
 After a lifetime in the closet, it was time to find out, and perhaps come out.
 She began seeing a gay-affirmative therapist so she could start working through her feelings.

-Challenges for the Late in Life Lesbian and Other LGBTQ+ Late Bloomers
+Challenges for the Late in Life Lesbian and Other LGBTQIA+ Late Bloomers

 - Would she lose family members and close friends who thought she was somehow betraying them by disclosing her true nature?

 - Would she risk losing custody of her children after she and her husband divorced and she began dating women?